 Raspberry Pi Pi-Hole: A Network Wide Ad-blocker

-In this Raspberry tutorial, we will be setting up a network-wide ad blocker called Pi-hole.
-Pi-hole works by acting as your DNS server and blocking domain names that are often affiliated with advertising.
+In this tutorial, we will be setting up a network-wide ad blocker called Pi-hole on your Raspberry Pi.

 Raspberry Pi Pi-hole

-Any DNS requests that match a known ad host will be rejected, meaning the connection will never meet your computer.
-Therefore the ad will never be loaded by the devices.
+DNS requests that match a known ad host will be rejected, meaning the connection will never meet your computer.
+Therefore, your devices will never load the ads.
+Additionally, these requests will be cached so the next time a device sends the same DNS query, Pi-hole can respond instantly.

-Network-wide adblocking is a useful tool for stopping ads from appearing on devices that don’t have any easy to use adblock tool.
+Network-wide adblocking is a useful tool for stopping ads from appearing on devices that don’t have any easy-to-use adblock tool such as a smart TV.

-You can install the Pi-hole on other operating systems other than Raspbian.
-They have support for Ubuntu, Debian, Fedora, and CentOS 7 (Non-ARM).
+You can install Pi-hole on other operating systems other than Raspberry Pi OS.
+They support Ubuntu, Debian and Fedora.
+It is even possible to set up Pi-hole on your Raspberry Pi using Docker.

 If you decide to use the network-wide ad blocker, please consider subscribing to our ad-free service to help support the site and allow us to continually grow.